A practical class in programming for biologists

 Week 6: The R programming (continued)

-Lecture 11: Intro to Bioconductor in R
+Lecture 11: More R

 - Installing and using bioconductor modules in R